QuantEcon/python_lecture_sandpit/source/rst/tax_smoothing_2.rst

--  In one specification, each period the government issues zero coupon bonds of one- and two-period maturities and redeems them only when they mature.
-In this version, the maturity structure of government debt is partly inherited from the past at each date
+-  In one specification, each period the government issues zero coupon bonds of one- and two-period maturities and redeems them only when they mature -- in this version, the maturity structure of government debt is partly inherited from the past at each date

 -  In the second specification, the government redesigns the maturity